akhealth/EIS-Modernization/pws/search.md

 #### 6.10 Data Rights and Ownership of Deliverables

-It is 18F's intent that any data or deliverable created as a result of the work performed under the task order be committed to the public domain.
+It is Alaska's intent that any data or deliverable created as a result of the work performed under the task order be committed to the public domain.

-It is the intention of 18F to commit the following, but not limited to, items to the public domain: all data, documents, graphics and code created under this task order including but not limited to, plans, reports, schedules, schemas, metadata, architecture designs, and the
+It is the intention of Alaska to commit the following, but not limited to, items to the public domain: all data, documents, graphics and code created under this task order including but not limited to, plans, reports, schedules, schemas, metadata, architecture designs, and the